Promotion password managers with cloud synchronization. Password managers (comparative review). Protection for all passwords

 • mobile access via browser;

-• the possibility of maintaining a digital archive;
+• the ability to maintain a digital archive;

 • convenient synchronization between devices and browsers;